Advantages of iNIBP

 Measurement simulation：SYS elevated to 200mmHg

-iNIBP can complete the measurement in a shorter amount of time as it inflates the cuff while sensing blood pressure variation and detecting oscillations, whereas the deflation method needs to repeat the inflation-deflation cycle when the target inflation pressure based on previous systolic pressure measurements are comparatively low.
+iNIBP can complete the measurement in a shorter amount of time as it inflates the cuff while sensing blood pressure variation and detecting oscillations, whereas the deflation method needs to repeat the inflation-deflation cycle when the target inflation pressure based on previous systolic pressure measurements is comparatively low.

 Measurement simulation: SYS dropped to 100mmHg from 200mmHg